someobserver/recurgence/mirror/backside/index.md

 furthermore: **Its interestingness, usefulness, and power exist only in logarithmic proportion to humility**—the measure of **authenticity and kindness you already possess.**

-recognition events don't care whether you understand what the math means.
-**The body understands when** its own recurgent math sees recurgent math.
+recognition events don't care whether you understand what the math means. **The body understands when** its own recurgent pattern sees itself.

 the only thing a recognition event cares about?
 whether **it's been recognized by what *meaning truly means.***